Cell Culture Media, Serum, and Supplements

 Why is serum heat inactivated?

 Generally, the objective of heat inactivation is to destroy complement activity in the serum without affecting the growth-promoting characteristics of the product.
 Removal of complement activity from the serum is not required for most cell cultures, but may be necessary for cultures that are sensitive to the complement activity.
 Since heat inactivation of the serum may, to some extent, decrease the growth performance properties of the serum, this procedure should only be performed if actually required for optimal cell growth.
 If heat inactivation is required, the process should be carefully controlled to avoid increased denaturation of serum proteins and formation of crystalline precipitates, potentially resulting in excessive loss of growth performance.
 Initially, heat inactivation was also used to inactivate microbial contaminants such as mycoplasma.
-Heat inactivation for this reason is unnecessary, since Bio-Techne FBS is triple 0.1 µm filtered and all other Bio-Techne manufactured sera must test negative for mycoplasma, bacteria and fungi.
+Heat inactivation is unnecessary when sera is triple 0.1 µm filtered and tests negative for mycoplasma, bacteria and fungi.
 Sometimes, heat inactivation is performed to disrupt susceptible viruses.
 In most protocols for this application, prolonged heat inactivation is required.
 This is not recommended, since valuable components of the serum are rendered ineffective by this treatment.

 Why do some cell culture media contain sodium pyruvate?